b-kennedy0/oval-chili-1e745/content/pages/index.md

         title: Quick
         subtitle: Fast and reliable
         text: >
-          One of AutoForm's best benefits is the time it will save you.
-You don't need to worry about using the latest version of the form, saving copies of the documents, or fighting with form fields—all of that is done for you, and quickly, too!
+          One of AutoForm's best benefits is the time it will save.
+You don't need to worry about using the latest version of the form, saving copies, or fighting with form fields—all of that is done for you, and quickly, too!
         image:
           type: ImageBlock
           url: /images/icon1.svg